nashape/docs/rebuild.md

 ### Database Migrations

 Rails provides built in database migrations to allow easy management of database schema changes.
+This includes rollbacks and tracking the complete history of the database schema in source control.

 ### Asset Management

 Rails provides an asset pipeline for managing assets.
 For production this does asset caching and asset precompilation - merging javascript and css files into a single file for each, and compressing these.
-This significantly helps website performance.
+This significantly improves website performance.

 ### Community